jolous/japanese-verb-conjugator/README.md

 # Japanese Verb & Adjective Conjugator

 This project provides a web interface for conjugating Japanese verbs and adjectives.
 Conjugation tables and example sentences are loaded from local JSON files rather than the OpenAI API.
 A list of common verbs and adjectives is included so you can quickly see their forms, or you can input your own words.
+Example sentences for each tense are stored as arrays in `public/verb_conjugations.json`; one example is chosen at random each time a verb is conjugated.

 ## Setup